Nikkor 13mm f/5.6

-The Nikkor 13mm f/5.6 is an ultra-wide angle rectilinear lens which was manufactured by Nikon for use on Nikon 135 film format SLR cameras until 1998, at which time it was discontinued.
+The Nikkor 13mm f/5.6 is an ultra-wide angle rectilinear lens which was manufactured by Nikon for use on Nikon F mount cameras until 1998.
 It has been dubbed 'The Holy Grail', for its low-distortion ultra-wide capabilities.
 The lens was produced by Nikon only upon receipt of an order, thus making it one of the Nikon lenses with the least number manufactured.

 Introduction

 The lens was prototyped in 1973 and released on an 'order only' basis from March 1976.
-It was designed by Mr Ikuo Mori, First Optical Section, Optical Designing Department (now retired) and built in Japan.
+It was designed by Mr. Ikuo Mori, First Optical Section, Optical Designing Department (now retired) and built in Japan.